-Each Member's Liability Program Deposit Premium includes an additional \$5,000 for its individual Risk Management Fund account.
+This optional service allows each Member's Liability Program Deposit Premium to include an additional \$5,000 for its individual Risk Management Fund account.

 Funds are to be used for development, implementation, and maintenance of safety and risk management programs, disaster preparedness, and any activity controlling or minimizing risk.